Harvard-ATG/django-app-lti/README.md

 # django-app-lti

-This is a django application that works alongisde [django-auth-lti](https://github.com/Harvard-University-iCommons/django-auth-lti) to provide basic LTI integration.
+This is a django application that provides basic LTI integration.
+It is intended to be used alongside the [django-auth-lti](https://github.com/Harvard-University-iCommons/django-auth-lti)  library, which provides middleware and backend classes for authentication.

 ## Installation